ansible/ansible-container/docs/rst/configure_openshift.rst

     $ oc create -f registry.yml

 To test registry access, log in with the ``docker login`` command, using *developer* as the username and the OpenShift access token as the password.
-Execute the following command to perform the login, replacing the IP address with your own:
+Execute the following command to perform the login:

 .. code-block:: bash

     # Log into the OpenShift registry
-    $ docker login https://192.168.30.14.xip.io -u developer -p $(oc whoami -t)
+    $ docker login https://local.openshift -u developer -p $(oc whoami -t)

 .. _create_a_persistent_volume: